Mart1nSchulz/Schoku/README.md

   offers more information to those algorithms.
 - If the collection of puzzles is biased one way or the other, different choices in the program influence the performance.
+- Sometimes puzzles are incorrect or have multiple solutions.
+It is important to have ways to cope with these situations.

 Many other details will play a role.
 The order and implementation of the algorithms is obviously a factor and it is hard to tell which decisions impact the larger picture.
 It is relatively simple to leave out some of the parts above and still achieve good performance.